New Year's Eve 2015-16 in Prague » 31st December 2015

 The squares are for the more adventurous!

 As the atmosphere builds, large crowds gather.
 Then, at the stroke of midnight it gets pretty hair-raising!
 Czechs LOVE setting off fireworks, and although there are aerial fireworks, many are handheld and fired off by the crowd.
 On the whole it's safe, but only just!

 Prague is a terrific city for a New Year's Eve party.
 For more information: New Year's Eve Planner 2015-2016

 New Year's Day Family Fireworks

 In addition to the New Year's Eve fireworks, Prague City Hall often puts on a display on New Year's Day at 6pm.
-This is aimed at families with young children, but naturally anyone can attend.
+This is aimed at families with children, but anyone can attend.

 These fireworks last for around 10 minutes.
 City Hall will confirm whether this will take place or not in 2015 around mid-December, and we will update this page accordingly.